telerik/ajax-docs/controls/treelist/functionality/paging.md

-**RadTreeList** supports paging functionality which allows the users to view thedata, separated in chunks.
-This is helpful in cases where the control is bound to a large collection ofdata which would be impractical or even impossible to display on a single page.
-Depending on thedevelopers' preferences, the appearance of the pager may vary from a simple page-number buttons to amore sophisticated slider control.
+**RadTreeList** supports paging functionality which allows the users to view the data, separated in chunks.
+This is helpful in cases where the control is bound to a large collection of data which would be impractical or even impossible to display on a single page.
+Depending on the developers' preferences, the appearance of the pager may vary from a simple page-number buttons to a more sophisticated slider control.

 To enable this functionality in **RadTreeList**, you should set the **AllowPaging** property to true.